whatisname/JupyterNoteBookPipFreeze/README.md

 Credit to Alex P. Miller in this [stack overflow post](https://stackoverflow.com/a/49199019).

+Note: there might be more than one methods to do this, but it is quick and efficent.

-# usage
+# usage instruction
-Copy following code into your working notebook then run. "requirements.txt" will be written into the same directory.
+Copy following code into your working notebook, put it a new cell then run. "requirements.txt" will be written into the same directory.
+After this you can delete the cell and save the rest.

 ```python
 # equivelent of "pip freeze > requirements.txt" without freezing entire environment